Osama-Sultan189/Osama-Sultan/README.md

 # Hi Osama here! 👋
 ### 🚀 About Me
- - 👋 I’m Osama Sultan.
-I am Pursuing my Bachelors in Software Engineering and will graduate in 2023(IA).
+ - 👋 I am Pursuing my Bachelors in Software Engineering and will graduate in 2023(IA).
  - 👀 I’m interested in Programming, problem solving and database.
- - 🔭 I’m currently working on Web Development (C#) and React JS.
+ - 🔭 I’m currently working on Web Development and React JS.
 I have a grip on C++.
- - 🌱 I’m currently on Full Stack Geo Spatial Development.
+ - 🌱 I’m currently working on Full Stack Geo Spatial Development.
  - 👯 I’m looking to collaborate on web Projects.
  - 💬 Ask me about anything!